rallekralle11/i3-90/README.md

 so if you want a bowden system, another leveling probe, hotend, fan, etc... there should be parts for that.

 ![alt text](https://raw.githubusercontent.com/rallekralle11/i3-90/master/images/full.jpg)

-Rasmus Liljeberg 2020
+(picture of my machine, the current files are better than this) Rasmus Liljeberg 2020
 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)